Harold

 In the United States

-According to the United States Social Security Administration, the name Harold was most popular in the 1920s and 1930s.
+According to the United States Social Security Administration, the name Harold was most popular in the 1920s & 1930s.
 It ranked in the top 20 most popular names for boys in the US from 1915 to 1935.
 Since then, its popularity has steadily declined.
 In 2022, it ranked as the 925th most popular name for boys in the US, with 610 babies being given the name.

 In the United Kingdom